neruthes/Travel-Summary/README.md

 09:20
 Shanghai
 17:35
-no
 ```

-The last line for flights and trains is the indicator of being overnight.
+The last line for flights and trains is the indicator of date change upon arrival (e.g. being overnight).
+May be omitted if not overnight.

 ### Generate